What is a checkoff?

 How does this work?

 All producers will be responsible to pay into the checkoff every quarter.
-More details about how those payments will happen will be outlined in the draft order that will be published in early 2021.
+More details about how those payments will happen will be outlined in the draft order.

 How much will I pay?